davepar/gcalendarsync/README.md

 * Open the new calendar's settings ("Calendar settings" in the dropdown next to the calendar name).
 * Copy the "Calendar ID" from the Calendar Address section.
 It should look like an email address.

 You have 2 options at this point.
-Copy an example spreadsheet, or set up your own.
-I highly recommend the first, because it's known to work.
-Creating or using your own spreadsheet may take some extra fiddling with formats.
+Copy an example spreadsheet that already has the script set up, or use your own spreadsheet and add the script to it.
+The first option is a little easier.
+Creating or using your own spreadsheet may take some extra work changing display formats.

 Part 2a.
 Copy and modify the example spreadsheet:
 * Make a copy of